legend80s/git-commit-msg-linter/assets/docs.md

    >
    > To modify type description is also not supported.
 Unfriendly to non-english speakers.
 For example, all my team members are Japanese, isn't it more productive to change all the description to Japanese?
    >
    > To add more types is also impossible.
-This is unacceptable for existing project with different type.
+This is unacceptable for project with different types already exist.

 ## TODO